goodreasonai/abbey/README.md

       name: "Claude 3.5 Sonnet"  # optional, give a name for Abbey to use
       traits: "Coding"  # optional, let Abbey display what it's good for
       desc: "One of the best models ever!"  # optional, let Abbey show a description
-      accepts_images: true  # optional, put true if the model is a vision model / accepts image inpupt
+      accepts_images: true  # optional, put true if the model is a vision model / accepts image input
       context_length: 200_000  # optional, defaults to 8192
     - provider: openai_compatible
       model: "gpt-4o"